-3.1.8 CoNLL Shared Task

-The Conference on Natural Language Learning $(CoNLL)^{13}$ organized by the ACL Special Interest Group on Natural Language Learning (SIGNLL)14 has been an early adopter of shared task evaluations in the natural language processing community.
+3.1.9 CoNLL Shared Task.
+The Conference on Natural Language Learning (CoNLL) organized by the ACL Special Interest Group on Natural Language Learning (SIGNLL) has been an early adopter of shared task evaluations in the natural language processing community.
 Since 1999, the conference has organized annual shared tasks on various important problems of natural language learning as a regular part of the conference program.
 Some of the evaluation resources that have been developed for these shared tasks have become standard benchmarks and are widely used today.
 However, the software that has been developed for these shared tasks throughout the years has not been collected by the shared task organizers but remains with their participants.
 In time, the chances of being able to obtain certain pieces of software decrease rapidly, since the researchers responsible move on in their careers and may no longer be available.
-This has been recognized as a major limitation to the reproducibility of CoNLL's shared tasks, so that SIGNLL has decided to adopt the emerging Evaluation-as-a-Service paradigm for the 2015 shared task [43].15 CoNLL employs the TIRA experimentation platform (see Section 3.2.1), where the evaluation datasets and performance measures for the shared task have been deployed, and participants have been invited to deploy their software into TIRA's virtual machines.
-Altogether, 16 teams have submitted software to the shared task, demonstrating the transition of CoNLL's shared task to the Evaluation-as-a-Service paradigm as implemented by TIRA did not cause participation rates to decrease.
+This has been recognized as a major limitation to the reproducibility of CoNLL's shared tasks, so that SIGNLL has decided to adopt the emerging Evaluation-as-a-Service paradigm as of 2015, offering it to the organizers as means to improve reproducibility, which has been picked up ever since [Xue et al. 2015, 2016; Zeman et al. 2017].
+CoNLL employs the TIRA experimentation platform (see Section 3.2.1), where the evaluation datasets and performance measures for the shared task have been deployed, and participants have been invited to deploy their software into TIRA's virtual machines.
+More than 100 teams have submitted software to the shared tasks, demonstrating the transition of CoNLL's shared task to the Evaluation-as-a-Service paradigm as implemented by TIRA did not cause participation rates to decrease.
+Moreover, it also showed that TIRA can scale as the latest shared task involved datasets in more than 40 languages and hardware requirements for individual participants up to 190 GB of RAM, 18 CPUs, and more than a terabyte of disk space [Zeman et al. 2017].

-3.1.9 TREC Total Recall Track
+3.1.10 TREC Total Recall Track.
 The principal purpose of the Total Recall Track 2015 was to evaluate, through a controlled simulation, methods to achieve very high recall - as close as practicable to 100% - with a human assessor in the loop.
-Motivating application domains include legal eDiscovery [13], systematic reviews for metaanalysis in evidence-based medicine [26], and the creation of fully labeled test collections for information retrieval evaluation [6].
+Motivating application domains include legal eDiscovery [Grossman and Cormack 2014], systematic reviews for meta-analysis in evidence-based medicine [Lefebvre et al. 2008], and the creation of fully labeled test collections for information retrieval evaluation [Cormack and Lynam 2005].
 A secondary - but important - purpose was to develop a sandboxed virtual test environment within which information retrieval systems may be tested while preventing the disclosure of sensitive test data to participants.
 At the same time, the test environment operates as a black box, affording participants confidence that their proprietary systems cannot easily be reverse engineered.